turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - Update()  -- updates the scene and every entity and component inside the scene
 - Clear()  -- deletes every entity and component inside the scene
 - Merge(Scene other)  -- moves contents from an other scene into this one.
 The other scene will be empty after this operation (contents are moved, not copied)
+- UpdateHierarchy()	-- updates the full scene hierarchy system.
+Useful if you modified for example a parent transform and children immediately need up to date result in the script

 - CreateEntity() : int entity  -- creates an empty entity and returns it
 - Entity_FindByName(string value) : int entity  -- returns an entity ID if it exists, and 0 otherwise